qinyu6666/edu_bot/README.md

 The children's recitation, as well as all input and output involved, is done through text, without voice.

-Please design the database tables.
+Here design the database tables.
 Four or five tables will suffice, using MySQL.
 Keep it simple, just enough to accomplish the above tasks.
 1. Create a detailed flowchart.
 2. In the MySQL database design, clearly describe the function of each table and the meaning of each field.
 3. Provide a specific solution.